HPSA currently operates in British Columbia, Manitoba, Ontario and Prince Edward Island.

 - Medical Sharps (ON, MB, PEI)

-In British Columbia and Ontario, unwanted medications and medical sharps for companion animals are also accepted.
+In British Columbia unwanted medications, in Ontario unwanted medications and used medical sharps for companion animals are also accepted.

 No. HPSA’s take back programs are free of charge for consumers.